 Leaking valves.
 Often caused by the spindle in the valve wearing out, this type of leak usually only occurs when the valve is partially open.
 Replacing a valve requires you to drain the system, replace the valve and then refill the heating system and bleed the radiators.
 It’s a fiddly job and one best left to a plumber or heating specialist.

 Leaking valve spindles.
 Sometimes the spindle within the valve just needs tightening up.
 You can do this by removing the valve cover and then tightening the nut within the spindle.
-But if this doesn’t work then the whole spindle will need replacing as above, so it’s probably time to call in a professional.
+But if this doesn’t work, the whole spindle might need replacing - so it’s probably time to call in a professional.

 Leaking radiator valve/pipe coupling.
-This is a common cause of a leaking radiator, and can quite often be sorted just by tightening up the coupling nut.
-Don’t over tighten the nut because you can strip it or break the joint.
-If this doesn’t work then it could well be that the valve itself needs replacing.
-Again this requires draining and refilling the system.
+This issue can often be sorted by tightening up the coupling nut.
+But try not to over tighten the nut because you can strip it or break the joint.
+If this doesn’t work, it could be that the valve itself needs replacing.
+Again, this requires draining and refilling the system.

 Corrosion.
-Corrosion on the radiator pipes, especially at the joints, is a very common problem, because the metal in the system is constantly exposed to water.
+Corrosion on the radiator pipes, especially at the joints, is a common problem because the metal in the system is constantly exposed to water.
 Pipework and even entire radiators may need replacing, so this repair is best handled by a plumber.

-These are the most common water leaks you’ll find in the home.
-If you have a leak you should always take the time to work out where the water is coming from, and turn off the water supply before calling a plumber or undertaking any repairs yourself.
+These are some of the common water leaks you’ll find in the home.
+If you have a leak, you should always take the time to work out where the water is coming from, and turn off the water supply before calling a plumber or undertaking any repairs yourself.